euroscipy/euroscipy.github.io/content/pages/2020/about.md

 ---
-title: 'EuroSciPy 2020: About Us'
+title: EuroSciPy 2020 - About Us
 url: 2020/about.html
 save_as: 2020/about.html
 section: euroscipy_2020